JaiveerS/ecommerce-store-frontend/README.md

 # E-Commerce Store Frontend

-This is the frontend code for an e-commerce store built using React and Tailwind CSS.
+This is the frontend code for an e-commerce store built using React and TailwindCSS.
 It provides a user interface for customers to browse and purchase products.

 ## Features